amitrathod101/k8snw_istio/README.md

 **Now let's install Istio**

+Before doing the installation, I would recommend you to delete the current cluster using

+    kubectl delete cluster --name tambootcamp

+For the istio deployment, let's use a 3 node KinD Cluster.
+You can deploy the same using the kind-config.yaml file.

+    kind create cluster --name tambootcamp --config kind-config.yaml

+This will deploy a 3 node cluster.
+Give it some time and check the status of Nodes using

+    kubectl get nodes

+Once the status is Ready for all the three, we can start the installtion.

 If not in your istio installation location, navigate there.

     cd istio-1.10.0

 Now setup the path so istioctl would work.

     export PATH=$PWD/bin:$PATH